johnrearden/clarity/planning-resources/Plan-and-Kanban.md

         Brief introduction to mindfulness (what it is, benefits) 3-5 basic mindfulness techniques with instructions
-        1-2 short guided meditation scripts or audio clips
+        1-2  short guided meditation scripts or audio clips - (Not included currently)

 Interactive Contact Form:

-        Fields: Name, Email, Current Emotion, Description of Situation Dropdown menu for selecting primary emotion
-        Text area for detailed description
+        Fields: Name, Email, Current Emotion, Description of Situation Dropdown menu for selecting primary emotion (not included can be added) Text area for detailed description
-        Disclaimer about response times and privacy policy
+        Disclaimer about response times and privacy policy (not included can be added)

 Intuitive Navigation System: